zammad/zammad-documentation/install-univention.rst

 Installing Zammad
 =================

-The app installation it self is quite easy: Just open the App Center within Univention and search for ``Zammad``.
+The app installation itself is quite easy: Just open the App Center within UCS management system and search for ``Zammad``.
-Press ``Install``, read our license agreement and wait for the installation to finish.
+Press ``Install``, accept our license agreement and wait for the installation to finish.

 .. image:: images/univention/zammad-in-store.png

 The installation will take about 5-15 minutes, depending on your hardware speed.
+Please give the installation the needed time and don't abort.
+During the automated setup there are some waits for services to come up.
+Please be patient!

-If it's finished, you can press ``open`` - you'll get to our Zammad-Wizard.
+If it's finished, you can press ``open`` - you'll get to our Zammad Wizard.
 It helps you with the minimum of information we need. ( See ``First steps you should consider`` )

 .. image:: images/univention/installed-zammad.png